 - Enhanced public education BMPs (MCM 1) for: - pet waste; and - septic system maintenance. - Rank all outfalls discharging to a bacteria impaired waterbody as "High" priority for dryweather screening and catchment investigations (MCM 3).
 (COMPLETED) - Provide annual wet-weather sampling of outfalls that discharge directly into an impaired waterbody and per IDDEP SOPs (MCM3).
-(Planned to start in Year 4)
+(Started in Year 4)